7 days a week24 hours a day

 Sheriff's deputies patrol unincorporated Jefferson County around the clock, responding to emergencies and requests for assistance and enforcing criminal and traffic laws.
 Deputies work out of three community-based stations in the south, north and mountain areas of the county.

 The county jail and the sheriff's office headquarters are located at the county government complex in Golden.
-A precinct in Evergreen existed before 2005, serving residents in the county's rural mountain areas.
-In May 2005, the department opened its first fully operational substation in the southern part of Jefferson County.
-Both the south and mountain substations now offer the convenience of walk-in services available at headquarters in Golden.
+Also, both the south and mountain precincts offer the convenience of walk-in services.
 See our contact us page for a full listing.

-The Animal Control Section became part of the sheriff's office in 1998 through county reorganization efforts.
-Animal control officers are experienced, certified, highly trained professionals commissioned as agents for the Colorado Department of Agriculture, Bureau of Animal Protection.
+Animal Control Officers are experienced, certified, highly trained professionals commissioned as agents for the Colorado Department of Agriculture, Bureau of Animal Protection.

-The directed operations unit is a small, selected group of deputies who are regularly assigned to any task that falls outside the realm of routine patrol, including high-crime areas, traffic problems, special event security, VIP and dignitary security details and liquor code enforcement.
-The directed operations unit is based on problem-oriented policing - working to solve specific, patrol-related problems as they arise.
+The Special Operations Section is comprised of six special units in the Sheriff's Office.
+These groups duties are regularly assigned to any task that falls outside the realm of routine patrol, including high-crime areas, traffic problems, special event security, VIP and dignitary security detail and liquor code enforcement.

-The traffic unit was established in 2003 in response to community concerns about speeding and reckless driving on Jefferson County roads.
-Traffic unit deputies use Harley-Davidson motorcycles and laser speed guns to enforce traffic laws around the county.
+The Traffic Unit responds to community concerns about speeding and reckless driving on Jefferson County roads.
+Traffic Unit deputies use Harley-Davidson motorcycles and laser speed guns to enforce traffic laws around the county.
 Because these deputies do not respond to routine calls, they are free to focus on traffic enforcement alone.
-Other patrol deputies support the traffic unit.
+Other patrol deputies support the Traffic Unit.